Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned SDP Relaxation

 \subsubsection{Worst-Case Relaxation Bound}

-In the worst-case relaxation bound of Theorem \ref{thm: worst-case_relaxation_bound_sdp} below, and the subsequent optimal SDP partitioning scheme proposed in Theorem \ref{thm: optimal_sdp_partition}, we restrict our attention to a single hidden ReLU layer and make the following assumption on the weight matrix.
+In the worst-case relaxation bound of Theorem \ref{thm: worst-case_relaxation_bound_sdp} below, and the subsequent coordinate-wise worst-case optimal SDP branching scheme proposed in Theorem \ref{thm: optimal_sdp_partition}, we restrict our attention to a single hidden ReLU layer and make the following assumption on the weight matrix.

 \begin{assumption}[Normalized rows] The rows of the weight matrix are assumed to be normalized with respect to the $\ell_1$-norm, i.e., that $\|w_i\|_1 = 1$ for all $i\in\{1,2,\dots,n_z\}$. \end{assumption}